Princeton High School (New Jersey): Athletics

 The girls' lacrosse team won the overall state championship in 1985, defeating Moorestown High School in the tournament final.

-The girls swimming team won the Public Division B state championship in 1993.
-The boys team won the Public B state title in 2012.
+The girls' swimming team won the Public Division B state championship in 1993.
+The boys' team won the Public B state title in 2012.

 The boys' soccer team won the Group III state championship in 1995 (against Arthur L. Johnson High School in the finals of the playoffs), 2009 (vs. Millburn High School) and 2012 (as co-champion with Ramapo High School).
 In 2009, the boys' soccer team won the Group III state championship, capping off an undefeated season with a 2–1 win over Millburn High School in the final game of the state tournament.
+In 2023, the team won the program's first state title in Group IV after defeating Kearny High School by a score of 3-2 in the finals.

 The golf team won all five of its 2007 tournaments, including the Group III state championships, the Mercer County Tournament, Sectional Championships, the Bunker Hill Tournament, and the Cherry Valley Tournament.
 The team over had a record of 47-2 during the 2007 and 2008 seasons.
 The 2008 team repeated as Group III champion.

 The varsity girls' swim team won the 2007 NJSIAA Central - B state sectional championship with an 87–83 win over Ocean Township High School.
 They again beat Ocean Township High School in 2008 for the second year in a row, claiming their 6th consecutive NJSIAA Central - B sectional championship.

 The 2009 boys' swimming team won the Central Jersey Group B Sectional title with a 99–71 win against Ocean Township High School.
-In 2011, the boys swimming team won the Central Jersey Group B Sectional title with a 102–68 win against Freehold Borough High School.
+In 2011, the boys' swimming team won the Central Jersey Group B Sectional title with a 102–68 win against Freehold Borough High School.
 Following that, the team advanced to the NJSIAA Public B finals, ultimately losing to Scotch Plains-Fanwood High School, 80–90.
-In 2012, the boys swimming team again won the Central Jersey Group B Sectional title.
-After that, Princeton once again faced-off against their rivals last year Scotch Plains-Fanwood.
-This time Princeton boys swimming team won 109–61, giving them the NJSIAA Public B state champion title.
+In 2012, the boys' swimming team again won the Central Jersey Group B Sectional title.
+After that, Princeton once again faced off against their rivals last year Scotch Plains-Fanwood.
+This time the Princeton boys' swimming team won 109–61, giving them the NJSIAA Public B state champion title.

 In 2008, the varsity cheerleading squad competed in the Colonial Valley Conference Competition, and won Best Dance, first place in Medium Division and Overall Grand Champions.
 They competed against 13 other teams in order to win the Grand Champion Award.
 In 2010, the squad competed again and won first place in Small Division.

 The Ultimate team, known as PHUC (Princeton High Ultimate Club), competes in the annual New Jersey High School Boys State Championship and won 2014 D1 7th (tied) place, 2016 D2 7th place, 2017 D2 4th (overall 12th) place, and 2018 D1 11th (tied) place.